FSZ1X2/COMP5118FInalProject/README.md

 ```
 python Generator.py
 ```
-This will give you the final output csv file
+This will give you the final output.csv file

 To better use this system or if you have any question, please check the instruction document